 On the other hand, if you are self-employed as a freelancer, contractor or home-based entrepreneur, you most likely don’t have taxes withheld from your pay throughout the year and are instead subject to quarterly estimated taxes.
 In general, you are expected to pay estimated taxes if you expect to owe $1,000 or more annually for your taxes.

-However, if you skip making a quarterly payment or pay late, you may be subject to a penalty.
+Along with the extended quarterly estimated tax deadline for 2020, you will not incur penalties and interest until after July 15, 2020.
 If you earn your self-employment income unevenly during the year, you may be able to use an annualized installment method at tax time and avoid a tax penalty for not paying estimated taxes every quarter due to fluctuating income.

 When Are Estimated Taxes Due?

 The good news is that the IRS has a schedule to help you figure out when you need to pay.
-Here’s the remaining schedule for 2019 estimated tax payment due dates as well looking forward to 2020:
+Here’s the schedule for 2020 estimated tax payment due dates:

 - 2nd Quarter – June 15, 2020